THE AD-INDUSTRY YEAR IN REVIEW – Q&A with Pilira Mwambala

 P: The best chatbots I’ve seen are the customer service ones for websites.
 SME’s have been receptive to these chatbots because business owners can connect them to Facebook messenger, Skype and chat in Realtime to prospective clients beyond the “traditional” business times.
 WeChat is also a great example: Standard Bank has been using this effectively for +- 2 years now.

-Q: Are there any other tends that stood out to you this year?
+Q: Are there any other trends that stood out to you this year?

 P: Influencer Marketing.
 A high demand for social media personalities (like the Kardashians) leads to an increased value in brand placements due to the number of followers these celebs have.
 Our industry is moving towards views, so advertisers have been cutting TV budgets (immeasurable) and plough these to influencer marketing where engagements are measured by likes, follows, etc – in real time.